Police injure journalists covering Portland protests

 PORTLAND, Ore.
 (AP) — At least two Portland-based reporters were injured while covering protests against police brutality over the weekend.

-Oregonian journalist Beth Nakamura recounted being slammed by a baton by police Friday while the next night, Portland Tribune reporter Zane Sparling said he was shoved into a wall by an officer and hit by a crowd control munition, Oregon Public Broadcasting reported.
+Oregonian journalist Beth Nakamura recounted police slamming her with a baton Friday while the next night, Portland Tribune reporter Zane Sparling said he was shoved into a wall by an officer and hit by a crowd control munition, Oregon Public Broadcasting reported.

 The reporters said they identified themselves to police as press.
 In both incidents, the reporters were told by police, in what the journalists described as profanity-laced responses, that their press credentials did not matter.